guo-sj/guo-sj.github.io/docs/_posts/2021-10-18-how-to-learn-something.md

 # Example 2 Ping Pong

 First step, read classic books - [乒乓球 直板反胶打法训练](https://book.douban.com/subject/3004601/), written by WuJingping, who is one of the most famous chinese national coaches.
-This books could answer any questions about Ping Pong of mine.
+This book could answer any questions about Ping Pong of mine.

 Second step, do some practice.
 I give 10 minutes of my lunch time to practice Ping Pong everyday, and try to deploy points in the book during the process.
 I have to say that it's effective to level my skill up.